JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 number of seconds.
 If no compatible A-to-D boards are found, demo mode is used.
 In demo mode the A-to-D board is simulated by a random number generator.

-When setup is done a new menu appears at the end of the toolbar (figure 1).
+When setup is done a new menu appears at the end of the menubar (figure 1).

 ![DAQ Menu](DAQmenu.png)